axone-protocol/contracts/docs/okp4-objectarium-executemsg-oneof-storeobject-properties-store_object-properties-pin.md

 undefined#/execute/oneOf/0/properties/store_object/properties/pin
 ```

+Specifies if the object should be pinned for the sender.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :----------------------------------------------------------------------------- |